 Menu Privacy Mode is enabled and the main speaker is shutoff.
 All audio output, except telephone, is only available from the pillow speaker jack.
-Refer to Chapter 4, "Privacy Command" for information on enabling phone privacy.
+Refer to "Owner's Manual", Chapter 4, "Privacy Command" for information on enabling phone privacy.

 Delete Menu Privacy Mode